evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

     -   If all have variant/tasks configured, the union of these will determine what variants/tasks are created.

+3. **If you'd like for Git Tag triggered versions to be associated with the pusher, ensure that they've set their GitHub username in [their Evergreen preferences](https://spruce.mongodb.com/preferences/profile)**.
 ### Project Triggers

 Users can specify that commits to another project (the "upstream"